thegeorgejoseph/shopify-summer-datascience-challenge/README.md

 # Method 3 : Just click on the .ipynb notebook right here on GitHub and look at the analysis that was pre-run for easy viewing.

-Hope you have fun interviewing me as much as I did doing this challenge.
+Hope you have fun interviewing me because this challenge was definitely fun.
 See you soon :)